 You have to understand that every project, even a comparatively simple one, consists of numerous parts: the app itself and the platforms you want to reach, third-party integrations, website, database, possible admin panels, etc. Therefore, the cost ultimately depends on your expectations, the uniqueness of the tasks, and your particular business (for example, financial apps require two-factor authentication, while for most the other industries it’s just a “good-to-have”).

 As we mentioned above, a project description “I want something similar to Facebook” will range from $10K to $500K.
 Why are prices so different?

 HUSPI Notes: We usually take around 3-5 days for initial estimation, which includes preliminary basic business analysis to see what your business is like and understanding what exactly you’re looking for (as well as the ways we might go about it).
 One of the next steps also includes the creation of technical documentation, which describes every detail of your project more precisely and in such a way that developers understand what exactly is expected in a technical sense.

 You might also be interested: Why push notifications are great for user engagement

 MOBILE APPLICATIONS DEVELOPMENT STAGES

-The creation of an app doesn’t equal to programming for Android and iOS.
+The creation of an app doesn’t equal programming for Android and iOS.
 It involves a lot more stages:

 - Preliminary analysis, learning the client’s expectations, creating a plan for further cooperation, etc.